European Structural and Investment Funds 2014 – 2020

 The European Structural and Investment Funds (ESIF) Programme 2014-2020 for the Humber Local Enterprise Partnership (LEP) area includes allocations from three European funds; European Regional Development Fund (ERDF), European Social Fund (ESF) and European Agricultural Fund for Rural Development (EAFRD).

-The LEP was notionally allocated €102m which equates to £79.6m million from ERDF and ESF.
-The Humber also has a further £2.24m allocated from EAFRD.
+The LEP was notionally allocated €102m which equates £55.95m ERDF and £41.39m ESF funding (as at August 2018).
+The Humber also has a further £2.14m allocated from EAFRD which takes the total ESIF Programme investment in the Humber to £99.48m.

 To access the funding, the LEP was required to develop a European Structural and Investment Funds Strategy 2014-2020 which set out how it intended to use the funding across a range of thematic objectives.